 We choose to tie performance compensation to selected corporate goals that most appropriately measure our achievement of our strategic objectives.
-For 2014, our performance measures were divided into the following categories: i) safety, ii) operations, iii) project management, iv) corporate compliance v) financial, and vi) quality.
+For 2015, our performance measures were divided into the following categories: i) safety, ii) operations, iii) construction and project management, iv) corporate compliance, v) financial and vi) quality.
 Targeted performance measures in these categories are designed to help us accomplish our corporate goals which will benefit our members, employees and promote responsible environmental stewardship.

 The maximum performance pay each executive officer can receive is 20% of his or her salary and in order to receive the full 20%, 100% of the performance measures must be achieved.
-The performance measures are weighted to align with our current strategic focus, and each goal is reviewed annually, and adjusted in order to reflect any changes in our strategic focus.
-For example, in 2014, we added a new goal to assess our performance in the project management of the construction of Vogtle Units No. 3 and No. 4.
+The performance measures are weighted to align with our current strategic focus, and goals are reviewed annually, and adjusted in order to reflect any changes in our strategic focus.
+For example, in 2015, we added a new goal to assess our performance in meeting project deadlines for certain construction projects that we manage.
 We also review and refine these goals annually and make adjustments as necessary to ensure that we are consistently stretching our expectations and performance.
 Although some performance measures may stay the same, the applicable threshold may become more difficult.
 The following provides an overview of the purposes of each category of our corporate goals: